23rd Annual Nebraska Conference for Undergraduate Women in Mathematics | January 22-24, 2021

 Registration fees: Early-bird rate is $10 per person and must be paid by presenters once they are notified of acceptance and by Dec.
 1. Applications must be submitted by Nov.
 15, 2020, to qualify for the early-bird rate.
 The registration fee after Nov.
 15 is $20 per person.
 No refunds will be given for any registration fees.
 Selection of participants will be done according to the following policies:

-- Attendees must be at least of sophomore standing and 19 years of age at the time of the conference.
+- Attendees must be at least 19 years of age at the time of the conference.

 - Each home institution will be tentatively limited to a maximum of six student participants and two faculty participants.
 We may be able to accommodate additional registrations.
 Registration will be closed down once we reach 750 completed undergraduate registrations, and 250 completed faculty registrations, or by December 1, 2020, whichever is first.
 Please email us at email@example.com if you would like your institution to be considered for additional registrations.